 From the Velcro loop to secure the hose in place to the shoulder and breast panel loops to keep it going in the right direction, the mouthpiece will always be right where you need it to be.
 This is yet another Nathan hydration system with a long hose.
 There is even a movable magnet clip that comes on the hose.
 The opposite piece of the magnet can only be moved vertically, but this still gives a lot of variety when configuring its position.

 The front pockets are deep enough to accommodate soft 500mL bottles, though those are not included.
-We did a few long runs with the bladder and our own soft flasks and still found the weight to be well-distributed.
+We did a few long runs with the bladder and soft flasks and still found the weight well-distributed.
 Ultimately, we are pretty satisfied with the hydration system.

 Volume to Weight Ratio

-Here we have another metric in which the Pinnacle shines.
-The total volume of this hydration pack is 12L, and it weighs in at 7.2 oz without the hydration bladder.
-This makes its volume-to-weight ratio one of the best out of the group of packs we tested.
+Here we have another metric in which the Pinnacle outshines much of its competition.
+The total volume of this hydration pack is 12L, and it weighs in at 7.2 ounces without the hydration bladder.
+This makes its volume-to-weight ratio the best out of the group of packs we tested.

 Nathan thought of everything, it seems, when designing this pack.
 The low weight and abundant storage make it a winner in our books.

 The Pinnacle has 15 external pockets — 15!
 Honestly, it's so many pockets that you might have a hard time navigating this pack on its maiden voyage — that was our experience, anyway.
 We say that with love, of course, as we are obsessed with pockets.